Charlie's Angels (franchise): Comic books

 Two British comic strip versions were produced.
 The first appeared in the Polystyle publication Target in April 1978, drawn by John Canning.
 Target was a sister title to the long-running TV Comic aimed at older children and featuring TV action and crime shows of the day.
 Proving unpopular, it folded in August and merged back into TV Comic where Canning's Angels strip continued until October 1979.
 The second strip was printed in Junior TV Times Look-in, debuting in November 1979 (as soon as Polystyle's deal expired), written by Angus Allan and drawn by Jim Baikie and Bill Titcombe.

 In June 2018, a six-issue limited comic book series based on the television series was launched by Dynamite Entertainment.
 A crossover comic book series with Charlie's Angels and The Bionic Woman titled Charlie's Angels vs. the Bionic Woman, was released on July 3, 2019.

+Cancelled projects

+Angels '88

+Four women (including future star Tea Leoni) were selected to be in a show called Angels '88, which was to serve as an updated version of the show.
+The show was later named Angels '89, but after production delays and a writers' strike, the project was abandoned before notice was taken.
+The primary difference of Charlie's Angels and Angels '88 is the concept of Angels '88 being about four actresses who decide to open their own detective agency after their television show, in which they played private detectives, was cancelled.